Rishika14104/QUANTUM-QUEST/README.md

 Education

 ## Proposed Idea and Solution:
-EduAssist is an AI-based educational support system that helps students and teachers by generating personalized learning materials, summaries, and quizzes using generative AI.
-It simplifies complex topics, enhances engagement, and promotes effective self-learning through adaptive content recommendations.
+EduAssist is an AI-powered educational platform designed to make learning easier and more personalized.
+It uses generative AI to create study materials, quizzes, and simplified explanations for complex topics.
+The platform helps students learn faster and assists teachers with automated content creation.

+## Objective:
+To enhance the quality of education through intelligent automation, improving engagement and accessibility for learners.

-## Key Features:
+## Key Features (Planned):
 - AI-generated study notes and explanations
-- Automatic quiz and assignment creation
+- Automatic quiz and question paper generation
 - Personalized learning recommendations
-- Interactive chatbot for student queries
+- Chatbot for instant student support
+- Dashboard for teachers to manage and share materials

+## Tech Stack (Planned):
+- Python, Streamlit / React (Frontend)
+- OpenAI / Hugging Face Models (for Generative AI)
+- SQLite / Firebase (for Data Storage)
+- Scikit-learn / Transformers (for AI features)

-## Goal:
+## Hackathon:
-To make learning more personalized, efficient, and accessible using AI-driven automation in education.
+Quantum Quest 24HR Hackathon – Round 1 (October 16, 2025)